emmaricketts/datajournalism-fall22/assignment1.md

 * If there was a data visualization, were you able to understand how to read it?
 Again, use a 5-point scale with 5 = excellent

 This piece had numerous data visualisations, and I was able to understand them all.
 However, some were easier than others.
 They ranged from 3 - 5 on a 5-point scale.
-The graphs showing *Weekly spending on TV ads in critical battlegrounds* are an example of an excellent visualation.
+The graphs showing *Weekly spending on TV ads in critical battlegrounds* were an example of an excellent visualation.
 They were easy to read at a glance, and shared information that complemented the story.
 The chart titled *Spending by media markets in each state*, on the other hand, was less effective.
-It was difficult to read and required some straining of the eyes to see which colour cirle was on the outside for each point on the visual.
+It was difficult to read and required some straining of the eyes to see which colour circle was on the outside for each point on the visual.

 * Was that the most efficient way to navigate the visualization?